Parabolic Hitchin Maps and Their Generic Fibers: Generic fiber of weakly parabolic Hitchin maps

-In this section, we give a concrete description of generic fibers of the weak parabolic Hitchin map.
+In this section, we give a geometric description of generic fibers of the weakly parabolic Hitchin map (which is called the parabolic Hitchin map in \cite{LM10}).
+Logares and Martens \cite{LM10} have calculated the number of connected components of generic fibers.
+The reader is recommended to read \cite[Proposition 2.2]{LM10} if she or he wants to know the concrete number.
+We here treat it in a more geometric manner for a special case, i.e., the spectral curve is smooth and unramified over the marked point (without loss of generality, we assume that there is only one marked point).
+In this setting, the number of connected components is equal to the cardinality of the Coxeter group associated to the parabolic subalgebra.

-In what follows, we fix $a\in \sH$, such that $X_a$ is smooth and $\pi_a$ is unramified over $x$.
-And abbreviate $\pi_a$ as $\pi$.
-To simplify notation, we omit $\delta$ using $Pic(X_{a})$ to denote some connected component of its Picard variety.
+In what follows, for convenience, we fix $a\in \sH$, such that $X_a$ is smooth and unramified over $x$.
+By Lemma \ref{generic integrality} in the Appendix, such $a\in \sH$ forms an open dense subvariety.
+To simplify the notation, we omit $\delta$ and use $\Pic(X_{a})$ to denote some connected component of its Picard variety.